bioimagesuiteweb/examples/step09/README.md

 In the previous examples, we have run the web application from its source directory (e.g. web/index.html) with only the JS bundle going to a separate build directory.
-While this works for development use, it is hard (and ugly) to move this type of setup to a server.
+While this works for development use, it's less practical to move this type of setup to a server.

-The goal of this example is to demonstrate how to create a tidy copy of everything necessary (and nothing that is not necessary) into a clean directory and ultimately a zip file for upload to a server.
+The goal of this example is to demonstrate how to create a tidy copy of everything necessary into a clean directory and ultimately a zip file for upload to a server.

 ## Install Dependencies

-First install our runtime dependencies (biswebbrowser which includes jQuery, boostrap, three.js and webcomponents), webpack and a local web server using:
+Install our dependencies as usual:

 	npm install -d

-We also have a small shimming module `webcomponents-lite.js` in the externals directory for those browsers that do not natively support custom web elements.

 ## To Run: